llc-kc/SLO-Aware-Compute-Resource-Provisioning-for-PD-Disaggregated-LLM-Inference/README.md

 # SLO-Aware Compute Resource Provisioning for Prefill-Decode Disaggregated LLM Inference

-Will be publicly accessible on arXiv soon.
+This paper will also be publicly accessible on arXiv soon.